ajsalminen/pymodoro/README.md

 #### Xmonad

-Configure xmonad to start a new Pomodoro session by adding this to your xmonad.hs:
+Configure xmonad to start a new Pomodoro session by adding a call to your timer start script to your xmonad.hs:

-    -- start a pomodoro
-    , ((modMask, xK_n), spawn "touch ~/.pomodoro_session")
+    -- start a pomodoro (replace scriptname with your own) , ((modMask, xK_n), spawn "/path/to/scriptname")

 Or:

     -- start a pomodoro
-    , ("M-n", spawn "touch ~/.pomodoro_session")
+    , ("M-n", spawn "touch /path/to/scriptname")

 This way, whenever you hit modMask + n, you will start a new pomodoro.